 This fund has not designated a reference benchmark for the attainment of the promoted environmental and/or social characteristics.

 More information about the environmental and social characteristics promoted by this fund is annexed to this Sales Prospectus.

-Up to 49% of the fund's assets may be invested in money market instruments.
+Up to 49% of the fund's assets may be invested in money market instruments and bank balances, respectively.